cjacker/opensource-toolchain-fpga/README.md

 **Build and install nextpnr with different backends**

-Up to this tutorial written, the latest release of nextpnr is '0.2', you can download a tarball release or use git codes from 'https://github.com/YosysHQ/nextpnr'.
-Here I enable Lattice Nexus/ECP5/iCE40 and GOWIN LittleBee support, Up to now, the iCE40 series, ECP5 series and GOWIN LittleBee series have the best support from Nextpnr.
+Up to this tutorial written, the latest release of nextpnr is '0.7', you can download a tarball release or use git codes from 'https://github.com/YosysHQ/nextpnr'.
+Here I enable Lattice Nexus/ECP5/iCE40 and GOWIN LittleBee support.
+Up to now, the iCE40 series, ECP5 series and GOWIN LittleBee series have the best support from Nextpnr.

+**Update 2024-11-22**: 'nextpnr-himbaechel' had better Gowin 2A family support than 'nextpnr-gowin', please use 'nextpnr-himbaechel' instead of 'nextpnr-gowin'.

 ```
-cmake . -DARCH="generic;ice40;nexus;ecp5;gowin" -DICEBOX_DATADIR=/usr/share/icestorm -DTRELLIS_LIBDIR=/usr/lib/trellis
+cmake . -DARCH="generic;ice40;nexus;ecp5;gowin;himbaechel" -DHIMBAECHEL_GOWIN_DEVICES="all" -DICEBOX_DATADIR=/usr/share/icestorm -DTRELLIS_LIBDIR=/usr/lib/trellis
 make
 make install
 ```

-After installation finished, there should have 'nextpnr-nexus'/'nextpnr-ecp5'/'nextpnr-ice40'/'nextpnr-gowin' installed in /usr/bin.
+After installation finished, there should have 'nextpnr-nexus'/'nextpnr-ecp5'/'nextpnr-ice40'/'nextpnr-gowin'/'nextpnr-himbaechel' installed in /usr/bin.

 ## Usage demo for Lattice iCE40 (iCESugar and iCESugar nano)